-To receive an incomplete "I", the student must petition, by the last week of the term, for an extension to complete the required course work.
-The student must be satisfactorily passing the course at the time of petition.
-Incomplete grades that are not completed within fourteen calendar days after the end of the term will be converted to a grade of F and will affect the students CGPA.
+To receive a grade of incomplete "I", the student must petition, by the last week of the term, for an extension to complete the required course work.
+The student must be meeting the requirements of the course at the time of petition.
+Incomplete grades that are not completed and resolved within fourteen calendar days after the end of the term will be converted to a grade of F and will affect the students CGPA.